mbA2D/Test_Equipment_Control/README.md

 ## TODO List
  - For tests with more than 1 channel, draw  lines between the blocks to separate them better.
  - Make the CH0, CH1 headings larger
+ - Make sure to take a '0 current' reading at the start of every test to determine a rough starting SoC.
  - GraphIV.py - Single IR Processing - if we have enough data points for each step, apply some statistical processing (drop outliers, try and account for capacity)
  - GraphIV.py - Allow processing of a bunch of different cell folders at a time. (e.g. ran the same test on 100 different cells and process the data all at once instead of clicking through all the folders).
      - Need to distinguish between real log csvs and other csvs.